General Questions about the Class:

-The 12-hour period from noon to midnight Saturday (12:00 pm to 11:59 pm) is considered a "dead zone" in that messages posted to the discussion boards during this period are NOT eligible for class participation (CPR) points.
+The 12-hour period from noon to midnight Saturday (12:00 pm to 11:59 pm) is considered a "dead zone" in that messages posted to the discussion boards during this period are NOT eligible for class participation (CPR) points, attendance, or online presence.
 This time is used by the professor to double-check and record class participation points for the week and update the gradebook.

 What happens if I have technical difficulties and